dukeofharen/httplaceholder/README.md

 So a few bullet points in a row:
 1. Define all the needed requests in a YAML file, which can also be checked in for all your team members to use.
 1. Many request conditions take regular expressions, to make your stub even more flexible.
-1. (In the near future) use the Placeholder REST API to prepare all the requests you need for automated tests.
+1. Use the Placeholder REST API to prepare all the requests you need for automated tests.

 # How?
 You have an input YAML file (which contains 1 or more requests):